Skip to content

 • Family: Application family.

-• Version number: ROCM version of the application.
+• Version number: ROCm version of the application.

 • Allow replicas: Toggle on/off to allow the application to run on multiple nodes.